bloominstituteoftechnology/CS-Build-Week-2/README.md

 ### Backend

 As the backend developer, you will be implementing an automated traversal server.
-By sending POST requests to our LambdaMUD Island server and processing the results, your server will allow your team's characters to move and collect treasure at all hours of the day and night.
+By sending POST requests to our LambdaMUD Island server and processing the response, your server will allow your team to move and collect treasure at all hours of the day and night.
 The teams with efficient traversal and treasure collection algorithms will find themselves prosperous.

 ### Frontend